jahidhasan018/jahidhasan018/README.md

 - 🔭 I'm currently working on a few projects, including a WordPress plugin that simplifies the process of creating custom post types and taxonomies, and a React app that helps users manage their daily tasks more efficiently.
 - 🌱 I'm currently working on a few projects, including a WordPress plugin that simplifies the process of creating custom post types and taxonomies, and a React app that helps users manage their daily tasks more efficiently.
 - 👯‍ I'm always open to collaborating on interesting web development projects.
 If you have an idea or project you'd like to work on together, feel free to reach out to me!
-- 💬 Ask me about Wordpress,Woocommerce, Gutenburg, Elementor, Theme, Plugin, NodeJs, React
+- 💬 Ask me about Wordpress, Woocommerce, Gutenburg, Elementor, Theme, Plugin, NodeJs, React
 - 📫 How to reach me: WhatsApp: +8801790134333 - Email: wpdev018@gmail.com
 - 😄 When I'm not coding, I enjoy hiking in the great outdoors and exploring new places.
 I also love cooking and trying out new recipes in the kitchen